mohitpai/journey-optimizer.en/help/using/reports/journey-live-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_email_offers_live"
 >title="Email - Offers"
->abstract=""he Offers statistic and Offers detailed statistic widgets provide comprehensive insights into the performance of your offers in the last 24 hours, offering a detailed analysis of their impact over time and presenting detailed statistics for a more in-depth understanding."
+>abstract="The Offers statistic and Offers detailed statistic widgets provide comprehensive insights into the performance of your offers in the last 24 hours, offering a detailed analysis of their impact over time and presenting detailed statistics for a more in-depth understanding."

 >[!NOTE]
 >